JitkaCNGroup/lentils/testing/organizer/Organizer009 - score calculation.md

-# Organizer009 - score validation
+# Organizer009 - score calculation

 *Description*
 >this testcase verifies that the score for team is calculated correctly